Humanities and Social Sciences (HaSS)

 SEMESTER ONE

 Geography introduces students to their world and the society around them.
 This unit introduces students to the tools and skills of a geographer.
 Students will use Google Maps, atlases, globes, and other maps to locate features.
 They will undertake a series of mapping skill activities both in the classroom and beyond, examining scale, direction, continents and oceans.
+Students will also look at how people live and how the places and spaces in which we live are planned and managed.

 SEMESTER TWO